Earth Day Activities for Speech Therapy and Teletherapy

 Earth Day Digital Stickers

-Digital stickers are an easy way to take themed vocabulary and use it for whatever speech or language goals you need to target.
-In this activity, I use Earth Day stickers to target a students' specific goal of simple present tense verbs.
+Digital stickers are an easy way to apply themed vocabulary to any speech or language targets.
+In this activity, I use Earth Day stickers to target a student's specific goal of using simple present tense verbs.
 You can imagine all the ways that you could use the stickers and text boxes to quickly design an activity for a certain skill.

 Earth Day Articles, Passages, and Activities for OLDER Students

-This PDF contains real photos and 3 passages about Earth Day, plus activities to target language for each one.
-Additional articulation and language activities are also included to help you serve your older students in mixed groups.
-What's even more versatile is that you can print the pages or use the digital version of the PDF.
+This PDF contains real photos and 3 passages about Earth Day, plus activities to target language skills for each one.
+Additional articulation and language activities are also included to help you serve your older students in group therapy.
+Even more versatile, you can print the pages or use the included digital version.

 This Readworks article tells about how schools are working to decrease waste and conserve energy.
 This article from Newsela provides specific ways that students can use fewer resources and improve their recycling habits.

-As you may have seen me share before, I'm a huge fan of using project-based learning to target goals within the context of relevant themes with older students.
-If you'd like to devote a little more time to an Earth Day theme, helping students plan and organize a school grounds clean-up or recycling drive is a great way to target goals functionally.
+As you may have seen me share before, I'm a huge fan of using project-based learning to target goals within the context of relevant themes with older children.
+If you'd like to devote a little more time to an Earth Day theme, helping students plan and organize a school grounds clean-up or a recycling drive is a great way to target goals in a functional way.

 Another surefire way to engage older students is funny fill-in-the-blank stories (similar to Mad Libs).
-This one about pollution can be found in this packet of Spring Speech Libs. which includes plenty of other fun spring-themed stories.
+This one about pollution is in the Spring Speech Libs packet. which includes plenty of other fun spring-themed stories.
 I know they will help you in a pinch!

 For a quick and easy time-filler for the end of a speech therapy session, this Earth Day-themed word search on PrimaryGames.com or this one on ABCYa work great!